 Occasional constipation is fairly common, however, if you’ve been constipated for some time and are experiencing extremely painful bowel movements, have blood in your stool, or have unbearable nausea or stomach pain, you should see a doctor.

-If you don’t want occasional constipation to derail your traveling experience this summer, it’s important to follow the tips and tricks in this article to stay regular.
+If you don’t want travelers constipation to derail your traveling experience this summer, it’s important to follow the tips and tricks in this article to stay regular.
 By doing so, you can avoid the discomfort of occasional constipation and make the most of your summer travels!

 References